-The team, which is made up of chaplains and chaplaincy volunteers, are based at both The James Cook University Hospital and The Friarage Hospital.
-They visit the wards on both sites regularly and welcome requests for personal visits.
-The team are available to listen, talk things over and reassure and if it is requested they can pray with individuals.
-The Chaplains are available to give blessings, take confession and administer the sacraments if that is requested.
+The team, which is made up of chaplains and chaplaincy volunteers, is based at both The James Cook University Hospital and the Friarage Hospital.
+The team visits the wards on both sites regularly and welcomes requests for personal visits.
+The team is available to listen, talk things over and reassure and if it is requested they can pray with individuals.
+The chaplains are available to give blessings, take confession and administer the sacraments if that is requested.

-They are also available for the staff who work out in the community and can be contacted through the switchboard of either The James Cook University Hospital or The Friarage Hospital (see numbers below).
+The team is also available to support colleagues who work out in the community and can be contacted through the switchboard of either The James Cook University Hospital or the Friarage Hospital (numbers below).

-The team are also there to support the staff on site and can be contacted at any time to listen, talk, advise or counsel.
+The team also supports staff on site and can be contacted at any time to listen, talk, advise or counsel.
 All such meetings are confidential.